ShepardToTheStars/ctf/owasp-juice/level-3/readme.md

 * Solved? :white_check_mark:
 * Tools Used: Chrome, Chrome Inspector, curl

 After being a developer for the first ~7 years of my career, I knew exactly where to look for this one.
-I needed to either change my backet's total, the product's price or the quanitiy of a product in my basket to a negative number.
+I needed to either change my basket's total, the product's price or the quantity of a product in my basket to a negative number.
 One of those would make my total negative, and they would end up refunding me that money.

 I looked through the products page, and found a super nice Melon Bike for $2999 in the store.
 I definitely need one of those.